AfroCubaWeb

 Cuban American National Foundation (CANF)

 The CANF has been tied to terrorist drug traffickers responsible for acts on a scale that would have sent the US military into full scale action had they been done to Americans.
-Yet they continue to receive support from the Republicans and some Democrats such as Senator Lieberman.
+Following the death of its founder Mas Canosa in 1997, CANF began to lose the cohesion he provided, which led a substantial portion of its members to split and form the Cuban Liberty Council in 2001.

 Ricardo Mas Canosa, Cuban-American Millionaire, Arrested In Nicaragua, 9/17/01, Radio Havana